bio-raum/FooDMe2/docs/migration.md

 ## Scope

 FooDMe 1 was designed for Illumina short reads in paired-end configuration.
-With FooDMe 2, we decided to extend the scope to additional sequencing approaches - namely:
+With FooDMe2, we decided to extend the scope to additional sequencing approaches - namely:

 - ONT long reads (chemistry 10.4.3 and onwards)
 - Pacbio HiFI Reads